S4mJ/Creating-a-bootable-linux-ssd-hdd/README.md

   Download the Ubuntu ISO to your system from https://ubuntu.com/download/desktop.
 It is ok to get the older version at this stage as it will be updated later anyway.

   * Insert both the usb and ssd into your ssd and open a terminal to execute the following commands.
-  * These commands are for macOS specifically so you will need to look online for windows equivilents.
+  * These commands are for macOS specifically so you will need to look online for windows equivalents.
       ```
       diskutil list
       diskutil eraseDisk FAT32 UBUNTU /dev/<YOUR DISK ID>